Here’s what the national media are saying about the Seahawks’ playoff win over the Eagles

 Will Brinson of CBS Sports takes a look at the early lines for the divisional round.

 The Seahawks play in close games, and the Packers stumbled into the No. 2 seed.
 Russell Wilson vs. Aaron Rodgers is an excellent historical rematch.
-The Packers’ pass rush has been nasty over the last few weeks and could be a major problems for a banged-up Seahawks offensive line.
+The Packers’ pass rush has been nasty over the last few weeks and could be a major problem for a banged-up Seahawks offensive line.

 Rob Reischel of Forbes notes five things the Packers should know about the Seahawks entering next week’s showdown.